rfyiamcool/binlog2cache/README.md

 # binlog2cache

-watch mysql binlog event, update redis cache
+watch mysql binlog event, update redis cache.

+> why use binlog2cache?

+When cache in redis and data in mysql are inconsistent, the case cause dirty data. so we can update cache active by binlog2cache.

 ## use